-Apparently in the early part of 1861 Seaborn became restless and decided it was time to move on.
-This time it was back to Jackson County Florida where in July 1861 Josephine was born.
-It was 14 months later, On September 12, 1862 in Jackson County Florida (Laura) the eleventh and last child of Seaborn Jones and Mary (Adams) Jones was born.
+Apparently in the early part of 1861 Seaborn became restless and decided to move on.
+This time it was back to Jackson County where in July 1861 Josephine was born.
+It was 14 months later Laura the eleventh and last child of Seaborn Jones and Mary Adams Jones was born.
 Mary was 41 and Seaborn 42 at the time of Laura's birth.
 They were obviously very good parents.
 We know of eleven children Mary gave birth to and all grew up healthy.
 Research does not indicate any missing before adulthood.
 Even with all the residential changes Seaborn made in his life, his family was always with him.
-Considering the times he must have been a very good family provider.
-Using a term of yester - year apparently Seaborn had decided it was time to settle down.
+Considering the time he must have been a very good family provider.
+Using a term of yester-year apparently Seaborn had decided it was time to settle down.
 Farming was very lucrative in the area of Bellamy Bridge in this era.
 It was on part of the Sampson Cox Plantation Seaborn farmed and completed the raising of his family.
-The last documented contact with Seaborn is a business transaction signed on April 1, 1873.
+The last documented contract with Seaborn is a business transaction signed on April 1, 1873.
 He cosigned on a promissory note with his son Thomas given to Isreal W.T.
-Baxter (one of Jackson Counties original pioneers).
+Baxter (one of Jackson County's original pioneers).
 Seaborn is identified on the promissory note as a cotton farmer on the Sampson Cox Plantation.
 Ironically a few months later Thomas married into the Isreal Baxter family, raising a family of his own and remaining until his death in 1916.
-The census of 1880 list Heneretta and Laura living with brother Mathew.
+The census of 1880 list Heneretta and Laura living with their brother Mathew.
 Apparently both Seaborn and Mary had died prior to July 1880 when the census was taken.
-As of this date no head stones or documentation have been found to identify the final resting place of Seaborn or Mary.
+As of this date no head stones or documentation have been found to identify the final resting place of Seaborn and Mary.
 Perhaps they are buried in unmarked graves in one of the many grown up and abandoned cemeteries in the Bellamy area.
-May they rest in peace where ever they are.
+May they rest in peace where ever they might reside.